SarfarazAkram17/Assignment-10/README.md

 - 🔎 **Browse Tasks**
   - View tasks posted by others with a clean interface and intuitive navigation.

+- 💰 **Bid on Tasks**
+  - Users can place bids on available tasks, with logic to prevent multiple bids on the same task by same user and who posted the task.

 - 🎨 **Modern & Stylish UI**
   - Fully responsive layout styled with Tailwind CSS and DaisyUI, optimized for mobile and desktop.